John Pass (poet)

 John Pass (born 1947 in Sheffield, England) is a Canadian poet.
 He has lived in Canada since 1953, and was educated at the University of British Columbia.

 He has published 21 books of poetry since 1971.
 His book Stumbling in the Bloom won the 2006 Governor General's Award for English poetry.
-His most recent book "crawlspace" (Harbour Publishing, 2011) won the Dorothy Livesay Prize (BC Best Book Award in Poetry) in 2012.
+His recent book "crawlspace" (Harbour Publishing, 2011) won the Dorothy Livesay Prize (BC Best Book Award in Poetry) in 2012.